rust-lang/rfcs/text/0000-move-pointer.md

 - `IndexMove` trait to handle moving out of collection types in a similar way to `DerefMove`
 - Should (can?) the `box` destructuring pattern be implemented using `DerefMove`?
+- Potential interactions of what happens when a `&move` is stored